hurtn/azure-data-factory/sqlmi-cdc/README.md

 ### Create Azure SQL MI Database linked service.
-In this step, you link your Azure SQL database to the data factory.
+In this step, you link your Azure SQL MI database to the data factory.

     > [!NOTE]
-    > For those using SQL MI see here for information regarding access via public vs private endpoint.
+    > For those using SQL MI see [here](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database-managed-instance#prerequisites) for information regarding access via public vs private endpoint.
 If using private endpoint one would need to run this pipeline using a self-hosted integration runtime.
 The same would apply to those running SQL Server on-prem, in a VM or VNet scenarios.

 1. Click **Connections**, and click **+ New**.
 2. In the **New Linked Service** window, select **Azure SQL Database**, and click **Continue**.